Azure/communication-ui-library/packages/calling-component-bindings/review/calling-component-bindings.api.md

 import { IncomingCallState } from 'calling-stateful-client';
 import { MicrophoneButton } from 'react-components';
 import { OptionsButton } from 'react-components';
-import { ParticipantList } from 'react-components';
+import { ParticipantsButton } from 'react-components';
 import { PhoneNumberIdentifier } from '@azure/communication-common';
 import { default as React_2 } from 'react';
 import { ReactElement } from 'react';